JavierRosales/Pands-Project/README.md

 **4. Repeat**: Keep repeating the process until you resolve the problem.

 Data can be an excellent resource when trying to predict, forecast, improve decision-making or gain a competitive advantage.
 When investigating a data set you ask yourself what you want to get from it?
-What is the sole purpose of it, and will pulling data answer the problem want to solve correctly?
+What is the sole purpose of it, and will pulling data answer the problem you want to solve correctly?
 You will need to set aside an amount of time to research the topic/sector you are investigating and understand the problem.
-An excellent way of aiding in your investigations is by displaying results, can be done by writing code using Python.
-This will display data and explore trends weekly, monthly, quarterly or yearly based on what you are looking for.
+An excellent way of aiding in your investigations is by displaying results via graphs, scatter plots etc, which can be done by writing code using Python.
+This will display data and explore weekly, monthly, quarterly or yearly trends based on what you are looking for.

 Try and picture what your data set will look like, how you are going to write the code necessary to back up your findings.
 It's a lot easier to spot relationships between variables if you analyze data from different subsets.
 What type of statistical tools you will need to get your point across, for example bar charts, line charts, histograms etc. What tools you can use to measure the relationship between two variables or multi-variables?
 Some examples to achieve this would be correlation testing or scatter plots.
 And for multi-variables you might use heat maps, regression, ratios etc.